 How does a late payment affect your credit score?

 Late or missed payments can sneak up on the best of us.
-Life happens and it’s not as uncommon as you may think to discover a slip up has occurred.
+Life happens and it’s not as uncommon as you may think to discover a slip-up has occurred.

-What is a late payment?
+What could be considered a late payment?

 When you take out a credit agreement, you will usually organise a monthly repayment plan with the lender.
 These payments are part of the agreement you make to repay money that you borrow.

 If you don’t meet these obligations in full and on time, it’s known as a missed or late payment.
-These will show up on your credit reports for six years and it can impact on whether you are able to get credit in the future.

-But what if life pulls the rug from underneath you one month, or some money crisis crashes your finances?
+But what if life pulls the rug from underneath you one month or some money crisis crashes your finances?

 How long do late payments stay on credit reports?